noobone123/TypeForge/README.md

 [![GitHub Stars](https://img.shields.io/github/stars/noobone123/typeforge?style=social)](https://github.com/noobone123/typeforge/stargazers)
 [![Last Commit](https://img.shields.io/github/last-commit/noobone123/typeforge/dev?color=blue&label=last-commit)](https://github.com/noobone123/typeforge)

-> We are continuously maintaining and updating this project, aiming to provide more user-friendly features and higher efficiency.

-## Recent Updates

-**Latest Version - [06/21/2025]:**
-- **Bug Fixes**: Fixed a bug in determining whether the TypeConstraint is empty.
-- **Accuracy Improvements**: Enhanced type inference precision, particularly for composite data type identification.
----

 This is the implementation of the paper titled "TypeForge: Synthesizing and Selecting Best-Fit Composite Data Types for Stripped Binaries".
 For more details about TypeForge, please refer to [our S&P 2025 paper](https://www.computer.org/csdl/proceedings-article/sp/2025/223600c847/26hiVajYJwY).

+> We are continuously maintaining and updating this project, aiming to provide more user-friendly features and higher efficiency.

 ## What is TypeForge?
 <div style="float: right; margin: 0 0 10px 20px;">